Jordan-Pierce/Marine-Debris/README.md

 python src\georeference_images.py --images path/to/image/folder --excel path/to/excel_file --compress --filter
 ```

+Note that the default output `--format` is `jpg`, therefore the output images will not be georeferenced; they will
+however be filtered.
+Change to `tif` to create georeferenced images (though these cannot be uploaded to Zooniverse.)

 ### Notes

 `arcpy` is needed to run `tile_Orthomosaic.py`.
 It is recommended to use the Anaconda environment with ArcGIS Pro